daniil-zahoruiko/GeoAssistant-AI-Core/README.md

 - **Python**

 <h1 align="center">Contributions</h1>
-App was created by Daniil Zahoruiko, University of Alberta student, and Dmytro Avdieienko, University of Southampton student, where each contributed in all sections of development.
+App was created by Daniil Zahoruiko and Dmytro Avdieienko.